God Himself, the Unique II

 After experiencing and toddling through the stage of childhood, a stage of growth full of repeated ups and downs, people’s lives become stabilized, their forward paces no longer pause, and nobody is able to obstruct them.
 Although the path ahead is still rough and rugged, they are no longer weak or fearful, and they no longer fumble ahead or lose their bearings.
 Their foundations are rooted deep within the real experience of God’s word, and their hearts have been drawn in by God’s dignity and greatness.
 They crave to follow God’s footsteps, to know God’s essence, to know everything about God.

 People in this stage already know clearly who they believe in, and they know clearly why they should believe in God and the meaning of their own lives, and they know clearly that everything God expresses is the truth.
 In their many years of experience, they realize that without God’s judgment and chastisement, a person will never be able to satisfy or know God and will never truly be able to come before God.
 Within these people’s hearts is a strong desire to be tried by God, so that they may see God’s righteous disposition while being tried, and to attain a purer love, and at the same time be able to more truly understand and know God.
-People in this stage have already entirely bid farewell to the infant stage, and the stage of enjoying God’s grace and eating their fill of bread.
+People in this stage have already entirely bid farewell to the infant stage, and the stage of enjoying God’s grace and eating their fill of loaves.
 They no longer place extravagant hopes on making God tolerate and show mercy to them; rather, they are confident to receive and hope for God’s unceasing chastisement and judgment, so as to separate themselves from their corrupt disposition and satisfy God.
 Their knowledge of God and their pursuits, or the final goals of their pursuits, are all very clear in their hearts.
 Therefore, people in the adult stage have already completely bid farewell to the stage of vague faith, to the stage in which they rely on grace for salvation, to the stage of immature life that cannot withstand trials, to the stage of haziness, to the stage of fumbling, to the stage of frequently having no path to walk, to the unstable period of alternating between sudden heat and cold, and to the stage where one follows God with one’s eyes covered.
 People of this type frequently receive God’s enlightenment and illumination, and frequently engage in true association and communication with God.
-One can say that people living in this stage have already grasped part of God’s will, that they are able to find the principles of the truth in everything they do, and that they know how to satisfy God’s desire.
+One can say that people living in this stage have already grasped part of God’s intentions, that they are able to find the principles of the truth in everything they do, and that they know how to satisfy God’s intentions.
 Furthermore, they have also found the path to knowing God and have begun to bear witness to their knowledge of God.
-During the process of gradual growth, they gain a gradual understanding and knowledge of God’s will: of God’s will in creating humanity, and of God’s will in managing humanity.
+During the process of gradual growth, they gain a gradual understanding and knowledge of God’s intentions: of God’s intention in creating humanity, and of God’s intention in managing humanity.
 They also gradually gain understanding and knowledge of God’s righteous disposition in terms of essence.
 No human notion or imagining can replace this knowledge.
 While one cannot say that in the fifth stage a person’s life is completely mature or that this person is righteous or complete, this kind of person has nonetheless already taken a step toward the stage of maturity in life and is already able to come before God, to stand face to face with God’s word and with God.
 Because this kind of person has experienced so much of God’s word, experienced innumerable trials and experienced innumerable instances of discipline, judgment and chastisement from God, their submission to God is not relative but absolute.
 Their knowledge of God has transformed from subconscious to clear and precise knowledge, from superficial to deep, from blurry and hazy to meticulous and tangible.
 They have moved on from strenuous fumbling and passive seeking to effortless knowledge and proactive witnessing.
-It can be said that people in this stage possess the reality of the truth of God’s word, that they have stepped onto a path to perfection like that path Peter walked.
+It can be said that people in this stage possess the truth reality of God’s word, that they have stepped onto a path to perfection like that path Peter walked.
 This is the fifth type of person, one who lives in a state of maturation—the adult stage.

 December 14, 2013